Encerwal/productReviewSA/README.md

 * You should see a JSON response with the sentiment analysis result.

 ### Testing the Connection Between PHP and Flask
+Ensure Both Are Running:

+* Confirm that the Flask API is running locally in Docker and is accessible via http://localhost:8000/.
+* Ensure that XAMPP is running and serving your PHP app on http://localhost/ThesisWeb/.

+## How to Use
+1. Single Input Sentiment Analysis:

+* Go to Services and choose Single Input
+* Enter a text in the input field and click "Analyze Sentiment."
+* The sentiment result will be displayed on the next page.
+2. CSV File Upload:
+* Go to Services and choose CSV File
+* Upload a CSV file containing text data or use a sample file by clicking the underlined text 'sample file'.
+* The app will process each text and return the sentiment for each row.

+## Future Improvements
+* Model Optimization: Reduce the model's size and memory usage for more efficient deployment.
+* Improved UI: Enhance the user interface for better user experience.
+* Expanded Sentiment Classes: Allow for more nuanced sentiment categories beyond positive and negative.